iay/shibboleth-idp-docker/README.md

 available interfaces.
 This is probably the right choice for most people.
 If you need to override this, you can set `IPADDR` to a specific IP address in the `CONFIG` file.

-Setting `IPADDR=127.0.0.1`, for example, cmight be useful to allow access to the IdP from only the Docker host itself during testing.
+Setting `IPADDR=127.0.0.1`, for example, might be useful to allow access to the IdP from only the Docker host itself during testing.
 Another use for `IPADDR` would be to single out a specific host interface on a multi-homed host.